nooku/guides.nooku.org/behaviors/database-behaviors.md

 # Database Behaviors

 Utilizing database behaviors lets us create [Trigger](http://en.wikipedia.org/wiki/Database_trigger) like procedures in our applications, without having to store them with the database.
-They provide a means to contextually affect change both before and after `select`, `insert`, `update` and `delete` actions performed in the database layer, specifically in the KDatabaseTableAbstract.
+They provide a means to contextually affect change both before and after `select`, `insert`, `update` and `delete` actions in [`KDatabaseTableAbstract`](https://github.com/nooku/nooku-framework/blob/master/code/libraries/koowa/libraries/database/table/abstract.php).

 Behaviors are strategies, and because they are separated out we can use them in many other table objects.
 Each one extends from `KDatabaseBehaviorAbstract` and thus, `KMixinAbstract`.
-Because they are [mixins](/essentials/mixin.md) they add methods and functionality to the row level objects (See getAuthor in the [Example](#example) below).
+Because they are [mixins](/essentials/mixin.md) they add methods and functionality to the row level objects (See `getAuthor` in the [Example](#example) below).

-You can build your own database behaviors in your own applications, or adjust the logic of currently ones to better match your needs by simply extending them.
+You can build your own database behaviors in your own applications, or adjust the logic of currently available ones to better match your needs by simply extending them.

-If you choose to build new behaviors, simply place them in the `/database/behavior/` folder of your component.
-To get some inspiration look at some of the [Example](#example) below.
+If you choose to build new behaviors, just place them in the `/database/behavior/` folder of your component.
+To get some inspiration we suggest you check out some of the already available behaviors that we list below.

 ## Example

-One of the easiest examples to understand is the [`KDatabaseBehaviorCreatable`](https://github.com/nooku/nooku-framework/blob/master/code/libraries/koowa/libraries/database/behavior/creatable.php) database behavior.
+One of the familiar use cases that is already available  is the [`KDatabaseBehaviorCreatable`](https://github.com/nooku/nooku-framework/blob/master/code/libraries/koowa/libraries/database/behavior/creatable.php) database behavior.
 Its purpose is to simply make sure that when we insert a record into a table, it adds the creation date (`created_on`), and the user id number (`created_by`) of the logged in user.

-Additionally, the behavior provides a `getAuthor` method to the row object and which grabs the `created_by` of the object and returns a system level user object, so you don't have to for example, get the user id and then create the user object yourself.
+For convenience, the behavior provides a `getAuthor` method to the row object.
+It grabs the `created_by` of the object and returns a system level user object.
+As a result, you don't have to for example, get the user id and then create the user object yourself.

 ### Benefits

 + We never have to re-write the code that makes sure that we record those values in another table.
 + There is no question: "Where do we write that code?"
 In the controller, model or table classes?
-We are defining these actions at the table level and the logic is cleaner for each of those structures is cleaner.
+We are defining these actions at the table level and the logic is cleaner for each of those structures.
 + It helps promote standardization of column names across tables for this information.
 In the `creatable` behavior user id is always saved as `created_by` and the date is always stored in `created_on`.

-### The Complete List of Database Behaviors
+### The List

 Let's list all of the framework level behaviors and give some background about each.